 Root Cause Analysis

-This highly effective CAPA workshop instills the basics on how to use a simple, yet proven approach to correcting and preventing problems or nonconformities that exist anywhere in the organization.
+This highly effective Corrective Action and Preventative Action workshop instills the basics on how to use a simple, yet proven approach to correcting and preventing problems or nonconformities that exist anywhere in the organization.

 All levels looking for a closed-loop, continuous improvement process geared to both correcting past problems and preventing future problems in the organization.
 Those who want to understand the use and intent of this mandated process for regulated industries as a part of compliance to their industry standards.

-- Driving improvement through CAPA and problem solving
+- Driving improvement through CA, Risk Assessment (formerly PA), and problem solving.

 - Lean and Quality

 - Total Quality Management